Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 - Kansas City and its opponents have gone over the current 52-point total in six of eight games this season.

-- New York has combined with its opponents to score more than 52 points in two games this season.
+- New York's games have gone over 52 points in two opportunities this season.

-- The combined points per game average of the two teams, 46.8, is 5.2 points fewer than Monday's over/under.

-- This contest's over/under is 2.7 points lower than the 54.7 these two squads combine to give up per game in 2020.
+- Monday's over/under is 5.2 points higher than the combined 46.8 PPG average of the two teams.

+- The 54.7 points per game these two squads have allowed to opponents this season are 2.7 more than the 52 over/under in this contest.

 - Chiefs games this season feature an average total of 54.8 points, a number 2.8 points higher than Monday's over/under.

-- The 45.3 PPG average total in Giants games this season is 6.7 points fewer than this game's over/under.
+- In 2020, games involving the Giants have averaged a total of 45.3 points, 6.7 fewer than this game's set over/under.

 Chiefs stats and trends

-- Kansas City's games this year have eclipsed the over/under four times in eight opportunities (50%).
+- Kansas City's games this year have gone over the point total four times in eight opportunities (50%).

-- The Chiefs score 26.9 points per game, comparable to the 25.7 per matchup the Giants allow.
+- The Chiefs put up 26.9 points per game, comparable to the 25.7 per contest the Giants give up.

 - Kansas City is 2-2 against the spread and 3-1 overall this season when the team scores more than 25.7 points.

-- In games that Kansas City churns out over 368.7 yards, the team is 2-5 against the spread and 3-3 overall.
+- In games that Kansas City picks up more than 368.7 yards, the team is 2-5 against the spread and 3-3 overall.

-- This year, the Chiefs have turned the ball over 17 times, eight more than the Giants' takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Giants.